ClinicalBrainLab/SATA/README.md

 ############# Features
 # Input Features
 - [1] Takes the montages simulated from COMETS or ROAST (Please cite the respective references based on your choice)
+- [2] If you download the complete package from the link (above), you can simulate your montages in COMETS or ROAST from       the SATA GUI

 # Output Features
-- [1] Current density in each cortical Lobe - Amount of stimulation received in each cortical area of the brain
+- [1] Average Current density in each cortical Lobe - Amount of stimulation received in each cortical area of the brain
+- [2] Gradient of current density across each cortical area.
-- [2] Overlap - If there are multiple cortical routes that process the information (e.g., Dorsal and venntral routes in Language, Vision, etc) in the brain, SATA helps to decide the montage that is most appropriate so that user can stimulate one route thereby minimally stimulating the other or can also chose the montage that stimulates both routes.
+- [2] Overlap of stimulation - If there are multiple cortical routes that process the information (e.g., Dorsal and venntral routes in Language, Vision, etc) in the brain, SATA helps to decide the montage that is most appropriate such that a user can stimulate one route thereby minimally stimulating the other or can also chose the montage that stimulates both routes.

 #### Overall use of SATA